arckiCriss/StreamServer/README.md

 [1] It's possible to detect where the client is reading memory at, and load that memory in, so that such code may work.
 I may add this to the repository at some point if it is stable.
+I did manage to run a VMP ultra binary with a few minutes of testing, although it needs further work.

 ## Planned
 This is a short list of things I plan to do myself over the following months.